SpencerDodd/CrossBLAST/README.md

 ##### Author: Spencer Dodd
 ##### Affiliation: Northeastern University

 This is a rough script that I have been using to do genomic research with automated BLAST queries.
 If you've stumbled on this page, the code isn't too pretty...I'm a biologist first, programmer second.
-I'm working on cleaning, fixing, and reorganizing it up now, but that's taking a backseat to data generation at the moment.
+I'm working on cleaning, fixing, and reorganizing it, but that's taking a backseat to data generation at the moment.

 ## Overview